Harzreise im Winter: Language, imagery and critical appraisal

 The poem is less descriptive than reflective, as the landscape mentioned in the title is only lightly sketched and exists mainly as the framework for an existential experience.

 The poem opens with the image of a vulture flying high above the earth.
-Whether the bird he invokes was specifically a vulture if not is not entirely clear however – in Goethe's time the term "vulture" might encompass different birds of prey such as hawks or buzzards.
+Whether the bird he invokes was specifically a vulture or not is not entirely clear however – in Goethe's time the term "vulture" might encompass different birds of prey such as hawks or buzzards.
 The vulture was however a bird used in divination by the Romans, as Goethe knew.
 In this context, the vulture in the first stanza may link with the ideas of the second stanza – "For a God hath / Unto each prescribed / His destined path."

 It is this sense of finding one's destined path that rings through the solemn words of the last two stanzas.
 In the sense of Sturm und Drang, and the urge to deify nature, an encounter with the divine itself takes place, and the successful ascent of the summit becomes a symbolic ascension onto a higher plane of being.
 The language which conveys this is reminiscent of Goethe's earlier poem Ganymed; ("Embrace the embracing! / Upwards to your bosom / loving Father!").

 The critic Albrecht Schöne has linked the evocation of the vulture in the first stanza and its oracular significance with Goethe's governmental activity, about which he still had very mixed feelings at the time.
 In the opinion of Jochen Schmidt however, the bird of prey is associated with the eagle found in Pindar's work.
 For him, the first stanza refers specifically to the third Nemean Ode and proclaims Goethe's self-assurance and the complex relationship between poetry and lived experience.

 The image of the "thirsty / in the desert" in the seventh stanza is associated with the book of Isaiah.
 While the phrases "mysterious-apparent" and "realms and majesty" of the last stanza define the religious quality of the lyric language, they are somewhat detached from their core exegetical meanings in the Epistle to the Romans and the Epistle to the Colossians as well as from the Temptation of Christ in the Gospel of Matthew.

 Klaus Weimar (1984), Michael Mandelartz (2006) and Sebastian Kaufmann (2010/11) have all developed interpretations of the poem which differ to some degree from the traditional view, with its emphasis on the biographical details of Goethe's life, and suggest that the voice of the poet need not be essentially bound up with Goethe's own.